• Skip to main content

 Ingredients

-• 1 cup Almonds blanched ground to flour consistency
+• 1 cup (125 g) Almonds blanched ground to flour consistency

 Instructions

-• I took the butter and sliced it into cubes adding it to the food processor bowl.
-Next, I added the sugar, flour, salt, vanilla extract, lemon zest, egg yolks, and put the lid on the processor.
-Using the pulse button, it pushed it about six or seven times, just till the dough started to come together.
+• Cube the butter and add it to the food processor bowl.
+Next, add the sugar, flour, salt, vanilla extract, lemon zest, lemon juice, egg yolks, and put the lid on the processor.
+Using the pulse button, pulse about 7-9 times, just until the dough starts to come together.

-• I took the cookie dough out of the food processor bowl and onto a pastry mat and kneaded it a little just until all the small pieces came together into a ball.
-I wrapped it in plastic wrap and flattened it, so it was a shape of a loose square.
+• I took the cookie dough out of the food processor bowl and onto a pastry mat and kneaded it until it comes together.
+Flatten the dough and wrap with plastic wrap.
+I do a loose shaped square since it will be cut into quarters.
 Refrigerate for an hour.
-Taking the dough out divide the dough into quarters and place one quarter on a lightly floured surface and roll out about ¼ inch thick.
+Taking the dough out of the fridge, cut the dough into quarters and place one quarter on a floured surface or pastry mat.
+Using ¼ inch rolling pin bands on my rolling pin, roll out the cookie dough.
+The bands will ensure an even ¼ inch thick cookie dough.

-• After taking them out of the oven leave them on the pan until they have cooled enough to touch.
-Then move them to a cooling rack.
-After they have completely cooled dust them with powdered sugar.
+• After taking them out of the oven, leave them on the pan for a few minutes before moving them to a cooling rack.
+After they have completely cooled, heavily dust them with the powdered sugar.

 Notes